Shunlei-Li8/Shunlei-Li8.github.io/index.md

 ## News 📰
+- [Jul, 2025] I'm starting a new position as Visiting Researcher at [Oxford Robotics Institute](https://ori.ox.ac.uk/), University of Oxford.🧑🏼‍🎓
+- [May, 2025] Our IROS 2025 Workshop proposal [Embodied AI and Robotics for Future Scientific Discovery](https://airobot4sci.github.io/) has been accepted!🎉
 - [Nov, 2024] One paper accepted by [WCBM Workshop](https://wcbm-workshop.github.io/) at CoRL 2024. 📃
 - [Oct, 2024] Invited talks by ZHIDX  [Frontiers of Embodied AI Lecture](https://course.zhidx.com/c/MGZjNWEzOWJjZDcxODhlNTg2OTM=). 💬
 - [Sep, 2024] [HYPERmotion](https://hy-motion.github.io/) is accepted by CoRL 2024. 🎉